Skip to content

 You don’t need to do anything — it’s automatic.
 It’s documented here so you know why envelope.source exists.

-Point-to-point transport for iframes and dedicated workers.
+Point-to-point transport for iframes, dedicated workers, and Node.js worker threads.
 Uses a MessageChannel with a handshake (SYN/ACK) to ensure both sides are ready before messages flow.

 npm install postal-transport-messageport